Pinnacle-Technology-Inc/Morelia/docs/source/low_level.rst

 We will conclude this section with a small example.
-Though this only showcases a few specific commands on an 8206HR, **it can be adapted to any command in any device's documentation**.
+Though this only showcases a few specific commands on an 8206HR, **it can be adapted to any command in the command reference**.

 .. code-block:: python